Even Worse: Critical response

 Even Worse has received relatively favorable reviews.
 AllMusic awarded Even Worse four out of five stars, one of the highest ratings for Yankovic on the site.
 Reviewer Eugene Chadbourne said, "Trust Weird Al Yankovic to name an album Even Worse even as his recordings were getting better again."
-Bruce Britt of Daily News of Los Angeles praised that album, and wrote that "It is tempting to dismiss 'Weird Al' Yankovic as a joke [...] but those who dismiss Yankovic so easily overlook the fact that his lampoons are often wittier than the songs he spoofs."
+Bruce Britt of Daily News of Los Angeles praised the album, and wrote that "It is tempting to dismiss 'Weird Al' Yankovic as a joke [...] but those who dismiss Yankovic so easily overlook the fact that his lampoons are often wittier than the songs he spoofs."
 Many critics praised the lead single, "Fat".
 Chadbourne wrote that "the arrogance of 'I'm Bad' [sic] was perfectly trumped by Yankovic's musical pile of lard, the appeal of the video's visuals clearly not the only ace in the hole."
 Britt called the song and video "so absurd, they are almost certain to be a hit this spring."

-Unlike previous albums, which were praised for their parodies but criticized for their originals, Chadbourne wrote that "Yankovic even manages to shatter all previous barriers and comes up with some funny original material as well," citing "Good Old Days" and "Stuck in a Closet With Vanna White" as some of his best originals.
+Unlike previous albums, which were praised for their parodies but criticized for their originals, Chadbourne wrote that "Yankovic even manages to shatter all previous barriers and comes up with some funny original material as well," citing "Good Old Days" and "Stuck in a Closet with Vanna White" as some of his best originals.
 Both Even Worse and "Fat" were nominated for Grammys.
 Although Even Worse was not a winner, "Fat" won a Grammy Award for Best Concept Music Video in 1989.

 Commercial performance

 Even Worse was released April 12, 1988, and, at the time of its release, was Yankovic's best-selling album.
 Even Worse peaked at number 27 on the Billboard 200 on July 2, 1988.
 The album spent a total of 26 weeks on the chart.
 On July 18, 1988—less than three months after its release—the album was certified Gold by the Recording Industry Association of America (RIAA).
 On January 27, 1994, the album was certified Platinum by the RIAA.
-At the time of its certification, it was Yankovic's first Platinum record and, until 1992, it was his best-selling album.
+At the time of its certification, it was Yankovic's first Platinum record and, until the release of Off the Deep End in 1992, it was his best-selling album.

+On May 21, 1988, Yankovic appeared as a contestant on the game show Family Double Dare to promote Even Worse.